bgachara/bgachara.github.io/posts/databases.md

   - can target multiple attributes for the sam tuple

 - Column-level
-  - compress multiple values for one or more attrbutes stored for multiple tuples.(DSM only)
+  - Compress multiple values for one or more attrbutes stored for multiple tuples.(DSM only)
   - Run-length encoding
-    - compress runs of the same value in a single column into triplets
+    - Compress runs of the same value in a single column into triplets
-    - value of the attribute, start position in the column segment, # of elements in run.(v,o,l)
+      - value of the attribute,
+      - start position in the column segment,
+      - the # of elements in run.(v,o,l)
-    - sort then compress for better results.
+    - Sort then compress for better results.
-    - requires columns to be sorted intelligently to maximise compression opportunities.
+    - Requires columns to be sorted intelligently to maximise compression opportunities.
   - Bit-Packing encoding
-    - when values for an attribute are always less than the values declared largest size, store them as smaller data type.
+    - When values for an attribute are always less than the values declared largest size, store them as smaller data type.
+    - Use bit-shifting tricks to operate on multiple values in a single word.
+    - Mostly encoding
-    - mostly encoding - bit-packing variant that uses special marker to indicate when a value excess largest size.
+      - A bit-packing variant that uses special marker to indicate when a value excess largest size, store them with smaller data type.
+      - The remaining values that cannot be compressed are stored in their raw form.
   - Bitmap encoding
-    - store a separate bitmap for each unique value for an attribute where an offset in the vector corresponds to a tuple.
+    - Store a separate bitmap for each unique value for an attribute where an offset in the vector corresponds to a tuple.
+      - The ith position in the Bitmap corresponds to the ith tuple in the table.
+      - Typically segmented into chunks to avoid allocating large blocks of contiguous memory.
+    - Only practical if the value cardinality is low.
   - Delta encoding
-    - record the difference between values that follow each other in the same column
+    - Record the difference between values that follow each other in the same column.
-    - can combine with RLE for better results
+    - Can combine with RLE for better results
   - Incremental encoding
-    - type of delta encoding that avoids duplicating common prefixes/suffixes between consecutive tuples.
+    - Type of delta encoding that avoids duplicating common prefixes/suffixes between consecutive tuples.
     - works best with sorted data.
-  - Dictionary encoding
+  - Dictionary encoding*
-    - ref paper:`integrating compression and execution in column-oriented database systems`
+    - ref paper:`Integrating compression and execution in column-oriented database systems`
-    - build a data structure that maps variable-length values to a smaller integer identifier.
+    - Build a data structure, dictionary, that maps variable-length values to a smaller integer identifier.
-    - replace those values with their corresponding identifier in the dictionary data structure.
+    - Replace those values with their corresponding identifier in the dictionary data structure.
-      - need to support fast encoding and decoding
+      - need to support fast encoding and decoding for both point and range queries.
-      - need to also support range queries.
-    - most widely used compression scheme in DBMS.
+    - Most widely used compression scheme in DBMS.
-    - support encode/locate and decode/extract.
+    - A dictionary needs to support encode/locate and decode/extract.
+    - It should also be order preserving.
+    - Data structures used:
+      - Array
+       - One array of varibale lenght string and another array with pointers that maps to string offsets.
+       - Expensive to update so only usable in immutable files.
+      - Hash Table
+       - Fast and compact.
+       - Unable to support range and prefix queries.
+      - B+ Tree
+       - Slower than a hash table and takes more memory.
+       - It can support range and prefix queries.

 ## Memory management and Buffer Pool